SpikeHD/blog/posts/dumphone-1-5-years-later/content.md

 to do so.
 It does require compromises, and you should consider every aspect before committing (do I need Uber?
 A government ID app of some sort?), but do consider whether those deal-breaking aspects are *truly* deal-breaking.

 On the other hand, it's perfectly okay to need your phone to do things.
-A "dumbphone" isn't some sort of strict set of rules where you can't have any music streaming service or Whatsapp or maps or a touchscreen, it's a personal effort to disconnect from a world so desperate for you to stay and scroll.
-If not a dumbphone, try an older smartphone, or screen time limits, or
+A "dumbphone" isn't a device that follows some sort of strict set of rules where you can't have any music streaming service or Whatsapp or maps or a touchscreen, it's more of a personal effort to disconnect from a world so desperate for you to stay and scroll.
+If not a "real" dumbphone, try an older smartphone, or screen time limits, or
 [unlauncher](https://f-droid.org/en/packages/com.jkuester.unlauncher/) or something.
 It's perfectly fine to use a smartphone in moderation, just like anything else.

 ## Final Thoughts